<?xml version="1.0" encoding="UTF-8"?>

 <guid isPermaLink="false">http://www.aintyomamasblog.com/?p=3485</guid>

+<description><![CDATA[On the 4th of July, that day of all days, my baby brother deployed to Afghanistan.
 For my family, this meant two things.
 My brother, an Army psychologist, had to leave his base in Europe and say goodbye to his pregnant wife and two year old son for the next year.
-It also meant that, as [...]]]></description>
+It also meant that, [...]]]></description>

-<content:encoded><![CDATA[<p></p><p>On the 4th of July, that day of all days, my baby brother deployed to Afghanistan.</p>
+<content:encoded><![CDATA[<p>On the 4th of July, that day of all days, my baby brother deployed to Afghanistan.</p>

 <p>For my family, this meant two things.
 My brother, an Army psychologist, had to leave his base in Europe and say goodbye to his pregnant wife and two year old son for the next year.
 It also meant that, as of the 4th of July, both my brother and sister are now living in Afghanistan.</p>